 From the Palm Valley entrance (1750m from the resort via road) dense bush gives way to exposed rocky features and sharp cliffs.
 You’ll see abundant native grasstrees and stunning views of the Lindeman group of islands.
 At the end of this walk, if you are a more experienced hiker, you can cut overland down to the Valley Trail and Escape Beach for your return leg.

 Escape Beach Trail

 A trail from Saddle Junction takes you to Escape Beach where clear waters lap onto a sandy beach protected by huge rocky outcrops.
 This creates a secluded and charming retreat.
 Stop in Mangrove Flat on your way down the trail and experience a healthy mangrove ecosystem with a wide variety of birds and other marine life.
 Then continue on to Escape Beach.
 If you’re an experienced hiker and the tide is low, make the trip a circuit by walking around the rocky point at the eastern end of the beach.
 This leads up to the Valley Trail, which follows a creek up to Turkey Nest Junction.
-(Only attempt this at LOW TIDE.
+(Please note that the circuit return trail is currently closed.
+Only attempt this at LOW TIDE.
 Please refer to the Tour Desk daily for tide times).

 Starting from the Palm Valley entrance, a short steep climb takes you up to the turn-off leading down to Coral Cove on the right, or up to the Resort Lookout on the left.
 Coral Cove is a peaceful, relaxing beach with views south to Lindeman Island.